Bullying and Harassment

-Norwalk Community School District is dedicated to providing a safe environment for students.
-Concerns about bullying or harassment are taken seriously and will be dealt with in timely, and thorough manner.
-It is vital that parents and students work together with their child’s school staff to help resolve these concerns.
+The Norwalk Community School District is dedicated to providing a safe environment for students.
+Concerns about bullying or harassment are taken seriously and will be dealt with in a timely manner.
+It is vital that parents and students work together with school staff to help resolve these concerns.

 - What is the Iowa law regarding bullying and harassment in schools?